hishamarashini/Project1_update/README.md

 ### Validator Testing
 - HTML
-    - No errores were returned when passing through the official W3C validator
+    - No errors were returned when passing through the official W3C validator
 - CSS
-    - No errores were returned when passing through the official (Jigsaw) validator
+    - No errors were returned when passing through the official (Jigsaw) validator
 - Accessibility
     - I confirmed that the colors and the fonts chosen are easy to read and accessible by running the the lighthouse in devtools.

     ![Accessibilty](READ_ME_images/Lighthouse.jpg)